ovh/docs/pages/cloud/dedicated/using_ipmi_on_dedicated_servers/guide.en-sg.md

 ### Installing an OS Utilizing IPMI v1.

-[!warning] OVH does not guarantee the functionality of any operating systems installed via IPMI.
+[!warning] OVHcloud does not guarantee the functionality of any operating systems installed via IPMI.
 This route should only be taken by an experienced server administrator.
 >
-To begin, open IPMI in a Java applet as described in the section Accessing IPMI from the [OVH Control Panel](https://ca.ovh.com/auth/?action=gotomanager).
+To begin, open IPMI in a Java applet as described in the section Accessing IPMI from the [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager).
 Then, click **Device** from the menu bar and select **Redirect ISO** from the drop-down menu.
 >
 ![Redirect_ISO](images/RedirectISO.jpg){.thumbnail}
 >